AdiPun/Playbuffer-RunRight/README.md

 ### Gameplay

-RunRight is a side-scrolling game where your character never moves on the x-axis.
+RunRight is an endless scroller game where your character never moves on the x-axis.
 Instead, your arrow keys make different layers of the background move at varying velocities, which creates a feeling of speed and a parallax effect that I'm very proud of.

 ### Features